isabella232/techlunch/README.md

 See with d3js meetup organisers / ToucanToco

-### Buy or Build

-Should you build something internally, or should you use an external service that does it already?
-When is it better to do one or the other?

-Stripe would be interested in presenting something.

 ### Machine Learning

 Fabien Vauchelles did a very nice explanatory talk at the TakeOffConf 2016.